-If you have been following my tutorial for the Up Classroom project today we are going to be talking about how to cut extra large images with your Cricut.
+If you have been following my tutorial for the Up Classroom project today we are going to be talking about how to cut extra large images with Cricut.
 These are commonly called a Larger Than Mat project because the overall size of the final project is larger than a standard 12″x 12″ Cricut mat.

 By the way, this post contains Affiliate Links.
 By shopping through these links I make a small commission and you help support my site.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support!